Progression vs Regression Testing (Big Difference?)

 So, ultimately with functional testing, you are looking at the functions of the system and making sure that expected outputs are seen, are you with me?

 So, what is regression testing?

-Regression testing is different from progression testing.
+Regression testing (Click here to see What Change Related Testing is?) is different from progression testing.
 Ultimately, with regression testing, we are making sure that we have not broken anything when we introduce new code.
 Simple as that.